-Cause of Condition: Policies and procedures have not been fully implemented with regard to the disbursement process to ensure compliance with state statutes and to ensure duties are adequately segregated.
+Cause of Condition: Policies and procedures have not been fully implemented with regard to the disbursement process to ensure compliance with state statute and to ensure duties are adequately segregated.

-Effect of Condition: These conditions resulted in noncompliance with state statute and could result in unrecorded transactions, misstated financial reports, undetected errors, and misappropriation of funds and a financial burden on the County.
+Effect of Condition: These conditions resulted in noncompliance with state statute and AG Opinion and could result in unrecorded transactions, misstated financial reports, undetected errors, and misappropriation of funds and a financial burden on the County.

-Recommendation: OSAI recommends that the County adhere to state purchasing guidelines to ensure encumbrances are made before goods and services are ordered and to ensure availability of funds in accordance with state statute.

-Further, OSAI recommends that the County ensure the duties of recording a transaction and processing the transaction are adequately segregated.
+Recommendation: OSAI recommends that the County adhere to state purchasing guidelines to ensure encumbrances are made before goods and services are ordered and to ensure availability of funds in accordance with state statue and AG Opinion.
+Additionally, OSAI recommends that the County ensure the duties of recording a transaction and processing the transaction are adequately segregated.